glowingjellyfishstudio/Artificial-Intelligence-/readme.md

 - **Theme Customization**: Switch between day and night themes.
 - **Feedback System**: Provide feedback to improve the chatbot.
 - **Dynamic Learning**: The chatbot can learn new responses based on user input (if enabled).
+- **Cookie Policy Management**: Users can customize their cookie preferences or accept all cookies.
 - **Privacy and Terms**: Clear policies to ensure user trust.
 - **Real-Time Clock**: Displays the current time and date on all pages.
+- **Admin Panel**: Manage user data, reset AI learning, and perform system diagnostics.

 ## Predefined Users